Change Point Estimation in a Dynamic Stochastic Block Model: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec: DSBM}, we introduce the DSBM model together with necessary definitions and notation for technical development.
-Subsequently, we present the strategy to detect the change point that involves a {\em community detection step at each time point}, followed by estimation of the DSBM model parameters together with the asymptotic properties of the estimators.
-In Section \ref{sec: 2step}, we introduce a 2-step computational strategy for the DSBM change point detection problem, which is computationally significantly less expensive and discuss consistency of these estimators.
-Section \ref{sec: compare} involves a comparative study between the two change point detection strategies previously presented and also provides many realistic settings where the computationally fast 2-step algorithm is provably consistent.
+In Section \ref{sec: DSBM}, we introduce the DSBM model together with the necessary definitions and notation for technical development.
+Subsequently, we present the strategy to detect the change-point that involves a {\em community detection step at each time point}, followed by estimation of the DSBM model parameters together with the asymptotic properties of the estimators.
+In Section \ref{sec: 2step}, we introduce a 2-step computational strategy for the DSBM change-point detection problem, which is computationally significantly less expensive and discuss the consistency of these estimators.
+Section \ref{sec: compare} involves a comparative study between the two change-point detection strategies previously presented and also provides many realistic settings where the computationally fast 2-step algorithm is provably consistent.
 The numerical performance of the two strategies based on synthetic data is illustrated in Section \ref{subsec: simulation}.
-Note that in Sections \ref{sec: DSBM}-\ref{sec: compare}, community detection is based on the clustering algorithm discussed in \cite{B2017}.
-We briefly discuss other community detection methods for DSBM involving a single change point in Section \ref{sec:discuss}.
-Finally, the asymptotic distribution of the change point estimates along with a data driven procedure for identifying the correct limiting regime is presented in Section \ref{sec: ADAP}.
+We briefly discuss other community detection methods for DSBM involving a single change-point in Section \ref{sec:discuss}.
+Finally, the asymptotic distribution of the change-point estimates along with a data-driven procedure for identifying the correct limiting regime is presented in Section \ref{sec: ADAP}.
 Some concluding remarks are drawn in Section \ref{sec:concluding-remarks}.
 All proofs and additional technical material are presented in Section \ref{sec: proofs}.